How do ginger roots help to sleep? The benefits, side effects, and Recipes

 Ginger roots lead to excessive bleeding because it acts as an obstruction for platelet thromboxane.
 Thromboxane is a blood clotting platelet that constricts the blood vessels.

-Hence, you are advised not to consume ginger if you are undergoing any type of surgery.
+You are advised not to consume ginger if you are undergoing any type of surgery.

 4) Burning in the mouth –